By Mehmet Kurtkaya, Published on October 8, 2019, Updated on January, 4 2020

 Turkish word "kır" means "meadow" and is related to "yer" in sound and meaning.

-"Yurt", which is also pretty close in sound to the English word "earth", and almost exactly same as Norwegian "jord", means not only tent but also the land where people stay, and the word "yurt" later meant country.
+"Yurt", is pretty close in sound to the English word "earth", and almost exactly same as Norwegian, Danish and Swedish word "jord (earth, land) ".
+Turkish word "yurt" means not only tent (the tent mostly used by the nomadic people of the Steppes) but also the land where people stay, and the word "yurt" later meant country.
 As to the ending "t" it was a plural marker in Old Turkish and "Ut" means "fire/sun" in Turkish/Sumerian.
 Aramaic אַרְעָא (ʾarʿā) means earth.
 Aramaic seems closer to Sumerian than other Near Eastern languages.
 We may see the transformation of t > z in Arabic "arz" (earth).
 Arabic "Arş" means "sky, throne", and shows t>ş transformation.